deeplearning4j/deeplearning4j/quickstart.md

 	deeplearning4j-examples-0.0.3.2-20140625.144826-39-bin.tar.gz

-Unzip the file.
+Unzip the file. (*N.B.: If you have previously installed DL4J following the instructions on the Getting Started page, you already have this file.*)

 To run the examples, move into the DL4J examples folder you downloaded and unzipped to make it your current working directory.
-To do that, you'll type something like this
+To do that, you'll type something like this (file paths may vary :)

 		cd Desktop/deeplearning4j-examples-0.0.3.2-SNAPSHOT

-(*If you previously installed DL4J*, cd into deeplearning4j-examples/target/, and there you will find the file you need to unzip.)
+(*If you previously installed DL4J*, cd into */deeplearning4j-examples/target/, and there you will find the file you need to unzip.)

 Once you've made the examples folder your current working directory, enter this command:

 		java -cp "lib/*" org.deeplearning4j.example.mnist.RBMMnistExample

-Now you should see evidence that the neural net has begun to train.
+Now you should see evidence in your terminal/cmd that the neural net has begun to train.
 Look at the second-to-last number on the right hand side below.
 It should be decreasing.
 That’s the measure of the net’s error reconstructing a numeral-image.
 If the error shrinks, that means your net is learning, and all is well in the world.

 ![Alt text](../img/learning.png)